-Some Windows 10 users are reporting about a problem they are facing during installation of .NET Framework 3.5 in their computers.
+Some Windows 10 users are reporting about a problem they are facing during the installation of .NET Framework 3.5 in their computers.
 The installation is failing on their computers, stating an error message saying, “Windows couldn’t complete the requested changes“.
 If you are facing the same issue on your computer, don’t worry.
 This problem may be happening because of some corrupted files on your computer.
 Attempt these easy fixes on your computer to solve the problem.
 But, before that, don’t forget to go through these workarounds to solve your problem with minimal efforts.

 2. Make sure your Windows is up to date.
 If any Windows Update is pending, install the update and after installing the update, reboot your computer and try to install the feature again.